 East Garston Flood and Pollution Forum is a group of residents with an active interest in the risk associated with high river levels, high groundwater levels and the effects of these on our sewage system.

 Fluvial flooding (the river breaching its banks) is rare in East Garston and will hopefully be minimised in the future by the upstream Eastbury Flood Alleviation Scheme.

 Of more concern to residents are high groundwater levels and the impact of those on our inadequate sewage systems.

-East Garston Flood Forum (EGFF) is managed as an email distribution list but it is hoped will be more than simply a list of people to be advised of flood warnings.
+East Garston Flood and Pollution Forum (EGFF) is managed as an email distribution list but it is hoped will be more than simply a list of people to be advised of flood warnings.
 By making it open to everyone to contribute to the group with information, discussion and suggestions about flood and sewer problems, real value can be gained by all.
 In order to protect privacy, residents joining the forum may do so confidentially if they prefer i.e. on a blind copy of the emails distributed.

 This webpage provides a single source of relevant information of interest to EGFF and is associated with a page of more general interest regarding the River Lambourn in East Garston.